VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 talking about an attendee in the software," then eventually something will go wrong as a result of a misunderstanding or mistranslation.

+> **JanaPersona:** In our journey, we used SpecFlow to express business
+> rules as acceptance tests.
+They helped us to communicate information
+> about our domain with clarity and brevity, and formulate a ubiquitous
+> language in the process.
+For more information, see Chapter 4,
+> "[Extending and Enhancing the Orders and Registrations Bounded
+> Context][j_chapter4]," in the journey.

 ## Entities, Value Objects, and Services

-DDD uses these terms to identify some of the internal artifacts that will make up the domain model.
+DDD uses these terms to identify some of the internal artifacts (or "building blocks" as Evans calls them) that will make up the domain model.

 ### Entities